abhishek-kumar-code/Redfish_Public/docs/support/SchemaGuideInput.md

 DocTitle: Redfish Resource and Schema Guide
 DocNumber: '2046'
 DocClass: Informative
-DocVersion: '2017.0a'
+DocVersion: '2017.3'
-modified: '2017-05-19'
+modified: '2018-2-16'
-status: work in progress
+status: published
-released: false
+released: True
-copyright: '2017'
+copyright: '2017-2018'
 ---

 # Redfish Schemas - User Documentation

-This document contains details about specific properties contained within Schemas defined by the Redfish Specification.
+This document contains details about schema properties defined by the Redfish Specification.
 This information is used by a documentation generator to create the Redfish Resource and Schema Guide (DSP2046).
 Proper use of section headers allows for the generator to incorporate the additional information automatically.

 The Redfish Documentation Generator uses this file to create the Redfish Resource and Schema Guide.
 The tool uses Markdown section headers to locate and integrate text into the various portions of the document as follows: